Sannai-Maruyama Site: Demise

-Modern history
+Discovery and aftermath

 Ento style pottery recovered from Sannai-Maruyama.
 The word "Ento" means "cylindrical".
 This vessel is a long structure with a wide orifice at the top, and ornamental details.
 Ento vessels were commonly decorated with cord marks.

 The presence of ruins at Sannai-Maruyama was known even during the Edo period, as travelers through the area commented in finding pottery sherds and clay figurines.
+A record of the Hirosaki Domain by Rikkoku Yamazaki records the excavation of clay figurines in the entry for January 2, 1623.
+The travelogue Sumika no Yama by Masumi Sugae, records the excavation of a large number of roof tiles, jars, and clay figurines at the site of the collapse of an old dam in the village of Sannai in the entry for April 14, 1796.
 The first survey was conducted by Keio University and the Aomori City Board of Education from 1953 to 1967 and from 1976 and 1987 AD, the Board of Education of Aomori Prefecture and the city of Aomori conducted further excavations on the southern part of the site.

 The true significance of the site was not recognized until the start of construction of a prefectural baseball stadium in 1992.
 Due to the large number of finds during the rescue archaeology conducted at the time, including the foundations for the large six-pillared building in June 1994, Aomori Prefecture cancelled the baseball stadium project and decided to preserve the site in August 1994 as an archaeological park.
 After this was announced a number of the excavations were backfilled to protect the site.
 Since 1994, around 26 additional test excavations have been done.
 These excavations have resulted in around 40% of the site being excavated.
 In March 1997 a 12 m wide road that went through the burial mounds was found, with pit graves on each side.
 This road went out from the middle of the settlement eastward for 420 m.
 The designated park is now 40 ha.